petersaunders/PML_Project/README.md

-# PML_Project
+# Practical Machine Learning Project
-Practical Machine Learning Coursera Project Repo
+This repository is for my Coursera Practical Machine Learning Project